rootstrap/blog/content/Testing in Django - Basics - useful tools and good practices.md

 - `--parallel` to run the tests in parallel improving also the speed on multi-core hardware.
 If you do this make sure they're well isolated.

 ## Summary
-In this blog I've presented some basics of testing with Django and Django REST framework.
-Also I showed a couple of useful tools and good practices more focused on API's.
-I showed you some examples, and how to run and customize your tests with the named framework.
-I hope you have enjoyed the reading.
-I hope also that this blog can help you to test and improve your own Django API project.
+Throughout this piece, I've presented some basics of testing with Django and Django REST framework.
+Also, I showcased some useful tools and good practices that are more focused on API's.
+I highlighted some examples, and how to run and customize your tests with the named framework.
+I hope you enjoyed reading and I hope that this blog can help you to test and improve your own Django API projects.